 With all of the ways that C1 and C2 misalignments can affect balance and blood flow, it is no wonder that many patients in case studies have responded well to having this misalignment corrected.
 How is it done?
 Here’s what you can expect from your initial visits.

-- Patient History – Upper cervical misalignments are often the result of head or neck injuries.
-You may have experienced a car accident or sports injury years in the past and figured it was healed, but dizziness is an indicator that the injury left you with a misalignment that has never been corrected.
+Upper cervical misalignments are often the result of head or neck injuries.
+This is often due to a car accident or sports injury that one has experienced in the past that never healed.
+The dizziness is an indicator that the injury left a person with a misalignment that still needs correction.

-- Diagnostic Imaging – Depending on the method of upper cervical chiropractic used, a practitioner may use different forms of diagnostic imaging.
-The common factor is that very precise measurements are made of any misalignment that does exist in the C1 and C2.
+Depending on the method of upper cervical chiropractic used, a practitioner may use different forms of diagnostic imaging.
+The common factor is that they use very precise measurements to locate any misalignment that does exist in the C1 and C2.

-- Examination – A physical examination often involves checking leg lengths and whether hips and shoulders are aligned properly.
-Because the spine compensates from the top down, any misalignment of the atlas (C1) can lead to changes in posture throughout the entire body.
+A physical examination often involves checking leg lengths and whether hips and shoulders are in proper alignment.
+Because the spine compensates from the top-down, any misalignment of the atlas (C1) can lead to changes in posture throughout the entire body.

-- Adjustment – Low force adjustments are made with gentle pressure or an adjusting instrument depending on the practitioner’s method of choice.
+Upper cervical doctors do low force adjustments with gentle pressure or an adjusting instrument.
 There is no popping or forcing of the spine as in general chiropractic.